hcsalmi/brewery_finder/README.md

 ### **C++ and Qt**

 I began with the search functionalities and created a simple UI to test them.
-I started with the “search for the longest name” and extended this logic for searching the northernmost and southernmost breweries.
+I started with “search for the longest name” and extended this logic for searching the northernmost and southernmost breweries.

 Later, I realized that instead of using the same URL to fetch all breweries in Ireland, I can use the “by_dist” query parameter for the northernmost and southernmost searches, which made the final solution simpler and more efficient.
 It also saved me from repeatedly comparing double latitude values and dealing with their possible inaccuracy when it comes to precision.

-At this point, I made basic error checks and handled basic edge cases, like several breweries having the same name length.
+At this point, I made basic error checks and handled some edge cases, like several breweries having the same name length.
 I solved this by saving the brewery names in a list instead of a string.

 Later, I implemented pagination to the “longest name search” functionality.
-Currently, there are 70 breweries in Ireland, but in case the industry grows, or the app is used to fetch breweries from a larger country, I implemented response handling page by page and set `per_page` to 50 as it seems a reasonable number and is the default in the Open Brewery DB.
+Currently, there are 70 breweries in Ireland, but in case the industry grows or the app is modified to fetch data from other countries with more breweries, I implemented page-by-page response handling.
+I set `per_page` to 50 as it seems a reasonable number and is the default in the Open Brewery DB.
 Initially, I made a version that fetched the actual number of breweries through the metadata endpoint and used this to determine whether pagination was needed or not.
-However, I discarded this idea as going straight to pagination is simpler and covers more cases.
+However, I discarded this idea as going straight to pagination is simpler and more efficient.

 ### **QML**